HippoProgrammer/GCSE-Revision-Notes/sciences/physics/y10/electricity-and-circuits/electricity.md

 ## Power
 ### Definition and Equation
-Power is defined as '', and is measured in Watts.
+Power is defined as the amount of energy transferred or used per unit of time, and is measured in Watts.

 Power is a measure of energy transfered over time, as defined by these equations: